txwizard/AnyCSV/README.md

 accepts guard characters anywhere in a string; if a pair guards a delimiter, it guards a delimiter, even if the guarded delimiter is the only character between the opening and closing guard characters.
-The result is a textbook example of Separation of Concerns; this class parese strings, period.
+The result is a textbook example of Separation of Concerns; this class parses strings, period.
 Reading them is the responsibility of other code; I see no point in deciding for you how to acquire them.